Messiah College offers several options for dual-enrollment courses-select what works best for your schedule and learning style.

 *If you take an on-campus course, you must provide your own transportation to and from campus.
 Please consult with your guidance counselor to ensure that the class time does not conflict with your other academic schedules and requirements.

 Messiah College encourages students to live and learn during the summer.
-All of Messiah College's online summer undergraduate courses are available to eligible dual-enrolled students who are entering their junior and senior year.
-Check out Messiah's undergraduate online website.
-A list of recommended summer online courses for dual-enrolled students will be available in spring 2015.
+Our summer online undergraduate courses, which run from June 5 through July 28, 2017, are available to eligible dual-enrolled students who are entering their junior or senior year and are at least 15 years of age.
+A list of recommended summer online courses for dual-enrolled students can be found here.
+For further information, including a course demo, check out Messiah's undergraduate online website.

 On location in regional high schools

 Questions about dual enrollment?
-Contact Matt Reitnour, director of graduate and non-traditional enrollment at email@example.com.
+Contact Matt Reitnour at email@example.com.